Restaurants in London

 The Avenue Restaurant and Bar is a favourite with the inhabitants of St James, and produces good modern British and Mediterranean food.
-This minimalist restaurant is good value and always packed, despite a sometimes patchy service.
+This minimalist restaurant is good value and is always packed, despite a sometimes patchy service.
 The best tables are towards the back, on the mezzanine level.
 Set menus are usually excellent, and competitively priced.
-For starters try the crayfish salad, and for mains the roast Atlantic halibut (flounder) and the White Park sirloin come highly recommended.
 Quality wines are available by the glass.
 Open daily for lunch and dinner.

 Address: 7-9 St James's Street

 Situated in the domed interior of an old banking hall, opposite the Bank of England, 1 Lombard Street has become a city institution.
 The brasserie is always bustling with investment bankers and offers a full a la carte menu for both lunch and dinner, featuring seasonal specialities and an extensive wine list.
 The restaurant situated behind the brasserie, is a better bet for discreet conversation and for enthusiasts of haute cuisine.
 The menu at 1776 includes favourites like Black Angus beef with a breadcrumb crust, garlic snails, and pan-fried black cod with pak choi and ponzu sauce.
 The formal dining environment provides a tranquil setting for appreciating Juri Ravagli's sophisticated cuisine.
 Open weekdays only, for breakfast, lunch and dinner and the dress code is smart casual.
 They run a tapas menu from 5pm at the bar.